Physical Therapy Exercises For Spinal Stenosis to Decrease Back Pain

 7. While standing, flatten your back against the wall.
 Keep your back flat as you bend the knees and squat towards the floor.

-If you have spinal stenosis or experience back pain with standing or walking, try these exercises at home.
+If you have spinal stenosis or experience back pain with standing or walking, try these physical therapy exercises for spinal stenosis at home.
 If you have an increase in pain, stop these exercises.
 If you have any questions or comments, feel free to send us a message or stop by for a free consultation

 Remember to like us on Facebook @ https://www.facebook.com/SpecializedNJ/